-- The UAE Government has a zero tolerance policy regarding drug use or possession of drugs. - DAA has a zero tolerance policy in regards to student possession or use of drugs. - Indefinite suspension from school and all school activities until due process is finalized with probable expulsion from school.
+- The UAE Government has a zero tolerance policy regarding drug use or possession of drugs. - DAA has a zero tolerance policy in regards to student possession or use of drugs. - A maximum of 3 day suspension from school per term and indefinitely from all school activities until due process is finalized with probable expulsion from school.